 Visitors enjoy boating, canoeing and fishing in the picturesque lakes.
 Nature students can hike over 13 miles of trails to observe and study the abundant plant and animal life.

 Six miles of trails are open to equestrians.
 A large, shaded picnic area with pavilions is available.

-The park has full-facility campsites, as well as a primitive camping facility.
+The park has full-facility campsites as well as a primitive camping facility.
 The youth camping area can accommodate up to 50 people.
 The dark skies make stargazing a popular nighttime activity for campers.

-Located off State Road 60, 15 miles east of Lake Wales.
+The park is located off State Road 60, 15 miles east of Lake Wales.